-Maths 75% of PP children are on track for expected.
-This is an increase from 62% in the previous year.
-Year 6 (50% of the PP cohort are also SEND) Reading 63% of PP children are on track for expected.
-This is an increase from 25% in the previous year.
-Writing 63% of PP children are on track for expected.
-This is an increase from 25% in the previous year.
-Maths 63% of PP children are on track for expected.
-This is an increase from 50% in the previous year.
-Due to the educational and well-being impact COVID-19 has had, and the high proportion of pupil premium and SEND pupils in Year 6, an The Deputy Headteacher has provided target interventions to pupils in Year 6 throughout the year.
-AHT will be providing intervention and support in reading, writing and maths.
-Group size will be less than 20 per group.
-Y6 SATS Data for pupil premium pupils (Achieving the expected standard) Reading 63% (25% at the end of Year 5) Writing 63% (25% at the end of Year 5) Maths 63% (50% at the end of Year 5) Due to the educational and well-being impact 93% of pupils passed the Y1 phonics check.
-COVID-19 has had, there will be a full time TA to support Year 1 and Year 1 Pupil Premium children to receive additional, targeted support in phonics, reading, writing and maths.
-100% of pupil premium pupils passed the phonics check.

-Due to the high needs and gaps in learning Due to staffing changes, support was provided in Year 3, there will be two teaching for maths in Year 3. assistants to deliver targeted interventions to pupils in phonics, maths, reading, writing and Year 3 pupil premium data SEMH.
-Maths 33% (17% in the previous year) Due to the educational and well-being impact Year 4 pupil premium data COVID-19 has had, there will be a teaching Decises $F{0}(\sqrt{270})$ is the previous vector) assistant to deliver targeted interventions to Reading 55% (27% in the previous year) pupils in phonics, maths, reading, writing and SEMH to pupils in years 4 and 5.
-Writing 27% (9% in the previous year) OEIMITIO pupilo in yearo 4 and 5. whiting 21 % (9 % in the previous year) Maths 36% (18% in the previous year) Year 5 pupil premium data Reading 50% (38% in the previous year) Writing 50% (38% in the previous year) whiting 50% (50% in the previous year) Maths 75% (62%% in the previous year) To deliver the Nuffield Early Language WellComm was delivered to Reception pupils.
-Intervention and WellComm to Reception pupils.
-80% of pupils have been assessed by the teacher as expected in communication and language.
+Quinton in reading, writing and maths.
+Group size will 2023 Y6 SATS Data for pupil premilium pupilsoo be less than 20 per group.
+(Achieving the expected standard) Reading 63% (25% at the end of Year 5) Writing 63% (25% at the end of Year 5) Maths 63% (50% at the end of Year 5) 2024 Data will follow in Autumn 2024 Due to the educational and well-being impact COVID-19 has had, there will be a full time TA 90% of pupils passed the Y1 phonics check. to support Year 1 and Year 1 Pupil Premium 100% of pupil premium pupils passed the children to receive additional, targeted support phonics check. in phonics, reading, writing and maths.
+Due to the educational and well-being impact Year 4 pupil premium data COVID-19 has had, there will be a teaching Pooding 55% (27% in the province year) assistant to deliver targeted interventions to pupils in phonics, maths, reading, writing and Reading 55% (27% in the previous year) SEMH to pupils in years 4 and 5.
+Writing 27% (9% in the previous year) Maths 36% (18% in the previous year) Year 5 pupil premium data Reading 50% (38% in the previous year) Writing 50% (38% in the previous year) Maths 75% (62%% in the previous year) To deliver the Nuffield Early Language Intervention and WellComm to Reception WellComm was delivered to Reception pupils. pupils.
+80% of pupils have been assessed by the papilo. teacher as expected in communication and language.
 School to subsidise educational visits for PP All Pupils have been able to attend all children. educational visits where consent has been provided from a parents/carer.